nathanchance/hugo-files/content/projects.md

 # ClangBuiltLinux

 ClangBuiltLinux is a collaborative organization between several engineers across different companies like Google, Linaro, and IBM to improve building the Linux kernel with the LLVM tools such as clang and lld.
-I have contributed warning fixes to [the mainline Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/?qt=author&q=Nathan+Chancellor), [improved the continuous integration setup](https://github.com/ClangBuiltLinux/continuous-integration/commits/master?author=nathanchance), and [developed a set of toolchain build scripts](https://github.com/ClangBuiltLinux/tc-build) for myself and others to use for consistent testing/configuration.
+I have contributed various fixes to [the mainline Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/?qt=author&q=Nathan+Chancellor), helped triage and debug issues on [the issue tracker](https://github.com/ClangBuiltLinux/linux/issues?q=commenter%3Anathanchance), improved the continuous integration setup through a set of [scripts](https://github.com/ClangBuiltLinux/continuous-integration/commits/master?author=nathanchance) and [Docker images](https://github.com/ClangBuiltLinux/dockerimage/commits/master?commits=nathanchance), and [developed a set of toolchain build scripts](https://github.com/ClangBuiltLinux/tc-build) for myself and others to use for consistent testing/developing.

 # Flash Kernel